-[Name redacted] ("Requestor") is a physician-owned provider of professional radiology services in [city and state redacted].
+[Name redacted] ("Requestor") is a physician-owned provider of professional radiology services in [city and State redacted].

-Requestor certifies that some third-party insurers, i.e., commercial insurers, employ a practice known as pre-authorization to control over-utilization of advanced imaging services.1 Such pre-authorization programs require that the insurer authorize certain imaging services prior to their being provided.
+Requestor certified that some commercial insurers employ a practice known as preauthorization to control over-utilization of advanced imaging services.
+Such preauthorization programs require that the insurer authorize certain imaging services prior to the patient receiving them.
 Under the Proposed Arrangement, Requestor would offer to obtain any required pre-authorization from insurers for radiology services it provides in the following manner.
-When a patient's radiology service requires pre-authorization, Requestor would contact the insurer and provide any required documentation showing medical necessity or any other information required by the insurer.
-Requestor's pre-authorization services would be free and made available on an equal basis to all patients and referring physicians using Requestor without regard to any physician's overall volume or value of expected or past referrals.
+Where a patient's insurer requires pre-authorization for a radiology service, Requestor would contact the insurer and provide any required documentation showing medical necessity or any other information relating to the radiology service required by the insurer.
+Requestor's pre-authorization services would be free and made available on an equal basis to all patients and referring physicians using Requestor's radiology services without regard to any physician's overall volume or value of expected or past referrals.
 In cases where Requestor's contract with an insurer precludes it from performing the pre-authorization, Requestor would not do so.
-Requestor has certified that no payments would be made to physicians under the Proposed Arrangement, and that it has no explicit or implicit arrangements with any referring physician in connection with the Proposed Arrangement.
+Requestor certified that no payments would be made to physicians under the Proposed Arrangement and that it has no explicit or implicit arrangements with any referring physician in connection with the Proposed Arrangement.
+Requestor also certified that it has no ancillary agreements with referring physicians that would reward referrals to Requestor.